jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 at the beginning and then run the other expressions each iteration of the loop.
 The first expression can also define a variable that can be used to control the loop and will stay within the scope of the for-loop.

-Taking a look at the “If” “then” “Else statement, C++ allowed, just like the “for” statement, an arithmetic
+Taking a look at the “If” “then” “Else" statement, C++ allowed, just like the “for” statement, an arithmetic
 expression along with a Boolean expression can be used within the control statement of the “IF” expression.
 Java deviated from this practice and only uses Boolean expressions to control IF statements.
 The multi-selectors are the same between Java and C++ where they use the Switch(integer) and each case is a